 For well over a decade, health economists associated with the Goodman Institute have advocated broad use of telemedicine – in studies, backgrounders, editorials and in other forums.
 No other think tank seems to have paid much attention.
 In 2020, deregulation came swiftly.
 Millions of patients are experiencing virtual consultations with their doctors – including, by mid-April, one-fifth of all seniors over 70 years of age.

 The Goodman Institute has also promoted specialization in health insurance.
-In the (Obamacare) exchanges, in traditional Medicare Advantage,most Medicare and in virtually all employer plans that give workers a choice, insurers are required to be all things to all enrollees.
+In the (Obamacare) exchanges, in traditional Medicare and in virtually all employer plans that give workers a choice, insurers are required to be all things to all enrollees.
 The plans can’t ask health questions and the potential enrollees can’t communicate what their problems are before enrollment.

 The idea of specialization – of becoming a focused factory and getting really good at a particular kind of care – is an idea long advocated by our friend and colleague Harvard Business School professor Regina Herzlinger.
 The idea was incorporated in the Sessions/Cassidy bill and is often promoted in John Goodman editorials at Forbes.
 No other think tank has been on board with this idea.
-But the Centers for Medicare & Medicaid Services was listening.
+But the Centers for Medicare & Medicaid Services (CMS) has been listening.

 Although he is called the “Father of Health Savings Accounts,” for a quarter of a century Dr. Goodman has argued that the rules governing these accounts are far too restrictive – especially the requirement for an across-the-board deductible.
 The ideal HSA, he says, should be completely flexible – wrapping around any third-party insurance plan and available to pay expenses that insurance doesn’t pay.